Is Coronavirus Affecting Your Sleep?

 How do we stop stress and sleep better?

 Reading the effects that stress and anxiety can have on the body in both the short and long terms can be extremely frightening.
-It’s important during a time of extreme uncertainty, as a global pandemic, that we focus on incorporating stress-relieving practices into our daily routines.
+It’s important during a time of extreme uncertainty, such as a global pandemic, that we focus on incorporating stress-relieving practices into our daily routines.

 Create and stick to a new routine